Hamilton College: Athletics

 Approximately 35% of Hamilton's student body engages in varsity athletics.
 Alongside varsity sports, Hamilton also supports a range of club and intramural sports.
 Club sports include alpine skiing, curling, equestrian, figure skating, men's rugby, women's rugby, tae kwon do, ultimate frisbee (Hot Saucers), and women's golf.
+In 2008, Hamilton's Women's Lacrosse team won the school's first-ever national title in any sport.
+In 2026, this was followed by the Men's Hockey team winning its first-ever national championship.
 Hamilton's men's rugby team achieved fourth place in the national Division III tournament in 2008.

 One of Hamilton's long-standing football rivalries is with Middlebury College, dating back to 1911 and known as the Rocking Chair Classic.

 Demographics

 Hamilton College typically enrolls approximately 1,900 students, with 47% being male and 53% female as of 2019.
 Around 60% of students originate from public schools, while the remaining 40% come from private schools.
 The student body in 2019 represented 45 U.S. states and 46 countries.

 Media

 The movie The Sterile Cuckoo was filmed in part at or near Hamilton, and more than a hundred Hamilton students appeared as extras.